-Current Operation Issue Objective Target/Existing Voluntary Constraint Strategy Benefits Conflict or Concern Option Target/Strategy Benefits Conflict or Concern Rationale for selection of Preliminary Preferred Fisheries: Provide appropriate lake trout habitat to maintain or improve its natural life cycle habitat from the Departmer projects conducted by the I te Dam is detrimenta ssed through the auth nt of Fisheries and Oc Ministry of Natural Re in Mazinaw Lake sug to Lake Trout spawni horization for harmful a ceans.
-However, fishe sources in spring 200 ng in Campbell [®] s Bay.
-This Ilteration or destruction of fish ries population assessment Option 3a - Revise drawdown date to mid to late September.
+Curren t Operation Issue Objective Target/Existing Voluntary Constraint Strategy Benefits Conflict or Concern Option Target/Strategy Benefits Conflict or Concern Rationale for selection of Preliminary Preferred Fisheries: Provide appropriate lake trout habitat to maintain or improve its natural life cycle There is an understanding t November, of Mazinaw Lake has previously been addres habitat from the Department projects conducted by the M reproduction of Lake Trout i at other, as yet unidentified, hat the current oper e Dam is detrimenta sed through the aut t of Fisheries and O linistry of Natural Ro n Mazinaw Lake su locations. ations, beginning the al to Lake Trout spawn horization for harmful ceans.
+However, fish esources in spring 20 ggesting that Lake Tr drawdown during the first of ning in Campbell's Bay.
+This alteration or destruction of fish eries population assessment 04 found evidence of natural out are successfully spawning Option 3a - Revise drawdown date to mid to late September.
 Stabilize lake at minimum levels prior to lake trout spawning so active shoal in Campbell's Bay doesn't get used and eggs freeze.
 Greater chance for spawning success and survival for shallow water spawners.
 Existing authorization requiring operating guidelines of previous dam is still in effect.
 DFO has expressed concern that unless new evidence is shown that current procedures are having an effect on survival of lake trout their decision would not change.
 New evidence shows spawning survival of various ages does exist in the lake.
 Navigational concerns through the narrows and for boat access only properties arise Impact on drawdown rates and timing of Kashwakamak Lake must be considered and potential impact on Wild Rice crops in Ardoch.= Given current constraints and evidence of naturally reproducing Lake Trout current operation is the preferred option.
-Provide appropriate walleye habitat to maintain or improve its natural life cycle Spawning walleye on the la addressed through the natu spring operation.
-Prime spa shoals downstream of the o must have steady flows du spawning cycle to spawnin success. ural cover the awning for the du dam ring the ninimum flow to spawning ground ration of six weeks. - Fisheries upstream - Recreation upstream - Navigation upstream No issue identified for option consideration.
+Provide appropriate walleye habitat to maintain or improve its natural life cycle Spawning walleye on the lal addressed through the natu spring operation.
+Prime spa shoals downstream of the d must have steady flows duri spawning cycle to spawning success. ke are Maintain ral cover the wning for the du am ng the minimum flow to spawning ground uration of six weeks. - Fisheries downstream - Fisheries upstream - Recreation upstream - Navigation upstream No issue identified for option consideration.
 Current option preferred.
-Navigation:
+Navigation: 1